-Powders and mouth-washes, when free from acid, should be employed in cleaning the teeth.
-Great care and judgment should, however, be exercised in their selection, and only those recommended by some reputable dentist should be used.
+Powders and mouth-washes, when free from acids, should be employed in cleaning the teeth.
+Great care and judgment should, however, be exercised in their selection.
+Indeed, the preference should decidedly be given to such as are prepared by experienced dentists themselves, by men whose intimate knowledge of the laws of dental science qualifies them to put such articles before the public.